ssciwr/FakeMPI/README.md

 ## Features compared to other such implementations

 Several implementations of this idea are floating around.
-In fact, many HPC libraries ship similar functionality to provide sequential fallbacks (LAMMPS - we borrowed their implementation, PetSc, Dune etc.).
+In fact, many HPC libraries ship similar functionality to provide sequential fallbacks (PetSc - we borrowed their implementation, LAMMPS, Dune etc.).
 This is what is distinct for this distribution:

 * Stand-alone distribution that is independent of a library.
 This allows separation of concern in the sense that a user can compile a library with `FakeMPI` without the library being aware of the fact.
 * CMake integration: CMake-based libraries (assuming they follow certain CMake conventions) will pick up `FakeMPI` without changes to the code base.